 3. Key Stakeholders

 The knowledge fostered through the IFBRF helps to ensure the continued success and sustainability of the UK family-business sector as well as the broader economy.
-Working closely with the IFB, the IFBRF acts as a medium through which new research, data, and evidence-based guidance is communicated to family-business owners and managers.
-Practitioners play a central role in the work of the charity, and our research engages with practitioners to identify examples of good practice.
-Our guidance resources and research provide a valuable resource for advisers and consultants to draw upon in the important work they do with family businesses.
+Working closely with the IFB, the IFBRF acts as a medium through which new research, data, and evidence-based guidance is communicated to family-business owners and managers, and members of business families.
+Family business practitioners and members of business families play a central role in our work, and our research engages with practitioners to identify good practice.
+Our guidance resources and research provide a valuable resource for family business advisers and consultants to draw upon in the important work they do with family businesses and business families.

 The research and evidence produced by the IFBRF is used to shape and inform policies that might potentially impact on the UK family business sector; for example, by raising awareness of the contribution that family firms make to the economy and society, or by evaluating policies that have a particular impact on family businesses.